4Dager/4DFace/README.md

 # 4DFace

-4DFace is an open source face project , which contain face detection,face compare and face classification.
+4DFace is an open source face project , which contain face detection,face comparation and face classification.

 ## Requirements